 Schwartz Performing Arts Fund

-The Institute for the Performing Arts offers financial assistance for conceiving, planning, and coordinating performing arts-related activities on the University of Rochester (UR) campus, such as:
+The Institute for the Performing Arts offers financial assistance for conceiving, planning, and coordinating performing arts-related activities on the University of Rochester campus, such as:

 - Guest artist performances and residencies that serve student learning